-Fun Symposium Fact: Asian participants heard a special talk by Cen Xu, who worked on the discovery of a new Alzheimer’s medicine at Amgen.
+Fun Symposium Fact: Asian participants heard a special talk by Cen Xu, who worked on the discovery of a new medicine in neuroscience at Amgen.

 Fun Symposium Fact: European participants get punted down the Cam (it’s boating!) while learning about the history of the Cambridge colleges.

 42 states/territories, not including Canadian provinces

 Fun Symposium Fact: North American participants get a tour of the Amgen headquarters in Thousand Oaks, complete with 3-D molecule simulations!

 In a poll of some Scholars they revealed the following scientists they’d most like to meet, past or present: